apache/druid/docs/api-reference/sql-api.md

 #### Sample response

-A successful response results in an `HTTP 202` and an empty response body.
+A successful response results in an `HTTP 202` message code and an empty response body.

 ## Query output format

+The following table is a comparative overview of different data formats, header configurations, and corresponding outputs.

 ```
 | Format | typesHeader | sqlTypesHeader | Output                                                                             |